JohnTWinskas/JohnTWinskas/README.md

 A few notes:

-Google meet, Google Chat, and in Person meetings are available.
+- Google meet, Google Chat, and in Person meetings are available.
- (Current Location: East Hill neighborhood Pensacola, FL)
+- Current Location: East Hill neighborhood Pensacola, FL

-Will get back to you as soon as possible if an appointment is scheduled (Typically try to check my email at least a few times a day).
+- Will get back to you as soon as possible if an appointment is scheduled.
+- Typically try to check my email at least a few times a day.

 ### ***Be advised***
-May not have an active phone (May not always have internet or phone access while working).
+- May not have an active phone.
+- May not always have internet or phone access while working.

 Look forward to meeting with you!